 Regions of Peru

 Note: According to the Regionalization Law which was passed 18 Nov 2002, Peru is divided into 25 regions (regiones; singular: región) and Lima Province, located in the central coast of the country, which does not belong to any region.
 The mayor of Lima is the president of Municipality of Metropolitan Lima (Municipalidad Metropolitana de Lima).
 Peru previously had regions during 1989-1992.
-Party abbreviations: AP
+By Law 30305 of 10 Mar 2015 the title of regional heads was changed from President to Governor.
+Party abbreviations: AGUA =

 para el Progreso (Alliance for Progress,